National Paper Airplane Day

 National Paper Airplane Day is an unofficial observance, celebrated on May 26 each year in the United States to commemorate the simple aeronautical toy.
+It has been celebrated annual since at least 2012 with the date chosen to roughly align with the end of the school year and start of summer for many children.

 Paper airplane day celebrations typically include social gatherings at which participants create and fly paper airplanes.
 These events often feature contests in two basic flight categories: "distance" and "time in air".
-As of 2012, Takuo Toda holds the world record for the longest time in air (27.9 seconds).
-The distance record (226 feet, 10 inches or 69.14 meters) was set by Joe Ayoob, with a plane constructed by John Collins, in February 2012.
+As of 2026, a team of students from China hold the world record for the longest time in air (31.2 seconds).
+The distance record (98.43 meters) was set by the same team in December 2025.